johnzheng1975/istio-hpa/README.md

 When the adapter starts, it will generate a self-signed cert and will register itself under the `custom.metrics.k8s.io` group.

-The adapter is configured to query the Prometheus instance that's running in the `istio-system` namespace.
+The adapter is configured to query the Prometheus instance that's running in the `istio-system`(change to `infra` per my project) namespace.

 Verify the install by checking the adapter logs: